 A ceiling water leak is often, but not always, caused by a leak in the roof of a house.
-Other things that may cause a leak in the ceiling include a plumbing problem, a leaky skylight, a window leak, a siding leak or a masonry leak.
+There are other events that could lead to a leak above the ceiling.
+These other events could include plumbing problems, an uncapped chimney stack, a leaky skylight, a leak around a window, missing siding or even a masonry leak.

-A water leak in the ceiling is a problem for many reasons.
-By the time you realize you have a leak, you can have serious damage not only to your ceiling but to your roof, as well.
+A water leak in the ceiling is a problem for a number of reasons.
+By the time you realize you have a leak, you can have serious damage not only to your ceiling, but to your roof, your walls and your flooring.
 Damage to your roof can be hazardous.
 It can also be quite expensive to repair.

 In addition, a great deal of mold can grow in your attic or in the space between your ceiling and your roof, and exposure to this sort of household mold has been linked to numerous health problems, including respiratory disorders and infections, asthma attacks, pneumonia, chronic sinusitis, headaches and migraines, chronic sore throats, rashes, hives, allergic reactions, depression, fatigue, digestive problems and more.
-Once mold begins to grow because of a water leak, you may end up needing to remove and replace insulation, drywall, ceiling tiles and other materials because they are difficult or impossible to clean.
+Once mold begins to grow as a result of a water leak, you may end up needing to remove and replace insulation, drywall, ceiling tiles and other materials because they are anywhere from difficult to impossible to clean.

 It can be difficult to find a leak in your roof.
 Often, a leak doesn’t become apparent right away.
 You may not notice a leak until it’s gotten pretty bad.
-For that reason, it’s recommended that you investigate and address any signs of a leak as soon as you notice it.
+For that reason, it’s recommended that you inspect your roof periodically and address any signs of damage as soon as you notice it.
 Don’t put it off, because by the time you notice it, the problem may already be pretty serious.

 Signs of a leaky roof to watch for include: